Mithridatic Wars: Territorial changes

-In the aftermath of the Third Mithridatic War, Rome restored Ariobarzanes more more to the throne of Cappadocia, with extension of his kingdom to Phyrgia.
+In the aftermath of the Third Mithridatic War, Rome restored Ariobarzanes to the throne of Cappadocia, with extension of his kingdom to Phyrgia.
 Antiochus of Commagene to the north also received territorial spoils from the reduction of Armenia.
 The frontier of Roman client states in the aftermath of the settlement stretched to Armenia which fell under a loose Roman influence.
 Existing provincial Cilicia was expanded, with Syria adduced as a new province.
 Pontus was added to the existing province of Bithynia to form Bithynia and Pontus.
 Garrisons were scattered across these provinces, with two legions each in Cilicia and Syria; a garrison was also assigned to Bithynia and Pontus though evidence is scant.
 The client state system set up in the aftermath of the third war continued in parts at least until the early principate.

 In the Roman provinces formerly controlled by Pontus, the direct rule of Pontic eparchs was replaced with municipal government on a Hellenic model with demos, boule, and plural magistrates.
 These new cities likely had restricted franchises along with a Roman-influenced council (essentially a municipal senate) selected by intermittent censors.
 The populations of these new provinces were also placed under tax, mainly under supervision of the publicani on the basis of contracts let in each province.
-In the reorganised territories the publicani paid the Roman state an advance before deferring their own collection to the local community which then self-organised tax collections for each local.
+In the reorganised territories the publicani paid the Roman state an advance before deferring their own collection to the local community which then self-organised tax collections for each locality.
 Major client states were exempted from formal taxation or tribute but smaller principalities paid some tribute to nearby provincial governors.
 The civic arrangements here made continued at least until the time of Trajan during the high empire, as attested by letters from Pliny.
 Taxation arrangements were more easily modified and in some cases Roman governors sought direct taxation, which generally had lower overheads, to mollify provincial unrest.